 Casting two young unknown actors in the leading roles of Valerian (Brittany McHarris) and Xitan (Jeffery Joseph Lantham) seems like a bold move, but probably not from a financial standpoint, as it no doubt allowed the producers more funds to spend on special effects.
 The newcomers do a fine job with the roles, however, acting scared, happy, confused etc when necessary.

-With outstanding cinematography from Ray D. O’Shack (Seconds, Key Largo), the film displays a marvelous sense of space, whether we are in Bessie’s cramped cockpit or under the canopy of stars in the extravagant finale set in the scissor store.
+With outstanding cinematography from Ray D. O’Shack (Seconds), the film displays a marvelous sense of space, whether we are in Bessie’s cramped cockpit or under the canopy of stars in the extravagant finale set in the scissor store.
 Thankfully the dreaded shaky cam never rears its ugly head as each and every detail is on razor sharp display, especially in the film’s climactic battle scenes where everything, from the tiniest pimples on the Shadowhale’s buttocks to the massive skysnakes that attack the alchemist’s energycastle, seem absolutely tangible.

 Despite the oversized scale of the story, we are treated to enough intimate moments of character development to balance the eye candy with the pathos, and we can empathize with those characters more as a result (Lantham’s five minute crying jag was particularly moving).
-Quietly filmed and confidently performed, Deco (The Virgin Spring, Day of the Locust) lets these subdued scenes play out, contrasting them against the more rapid pace of the movie’s two hour running time.
+Quietly filmed and confidently performed, Deco (Day of the Locust) lets these subdued scenes play out, contrasting them against the more rapid pace of the movie’s two hour running time.
 The editing is efficient without calling attention to itself.
 Soundtracks in modern day space operas usually rely on an eclectic mix of ancient (classical standbys) and modern (this month’s “hot” DJ) but Deco utilizes a sparse, solely electronic design and it works quite well, emphasizing the creepier moments beautifully and giving the action scenes plenty of zing.

 If you can overlook the fact that Valerian… the film is not Valerian… the novel then go and see it on the big screen.
 A movie like this cost a shit ton of money to make, so the least you can do is see it on a fifty-foot screen.